katelincunningham/epi-age-mqtl-dissertation/README.md

 # Age and Genetic Impact on Age-associated CpGs

 ## Project Overview
-These analysis were part of submission for MSc in Bioinformatics at Queen Mary University of London.
+These analyses were part of the submission for the Dissertation Module for MSc in Bioinformatics at Queen Mary University of London.

 This repository contains code and scripts used to analyse DNA methylation at the CpG site cg10501210, with a focus on its association with ageing across multiple tissues and the potential genetic regulation by the mQTL rs41317993.